Posted on June 18, 2019 at 6:00 am

 We’re also happy to help you craft your resume and cover letter in a one-on-one Book-a-Librarian appointment.
 We can help you design a resume that focuses on the skills you’ve learned from babysitting, volunteering, and even doing chores.

 If you don’t have easy access to a computer and/or printer, we can help with that, too!
 You can reserve a computer up to a week in advance with your library card (and if you don’t have a free library card yet you can apply online right now).
 You can also print up to 80 pages a week for free, which means you can make plenty of copies of your resume and cover letter!

-Finally, two of my colleagues wrote earlier blogs about job hunting tips for teens and summer job hunting that are full of great tips, as well, for even more ideas and tools to help you in your search for summer employment.
+Finally my colleague wrote an earlier blog about job hunting tips for teensthat are full of great tips, as well, for even more ideas and tools to help you in your search for summer employment.